 If your Frenchie presents two or more of the following, skip your primary vet and drive to a 24-hour emergency clinic with a certified surgeon on call:

-- Gums that shift from pink to purple in under 3 minutes.
+Gums shift from pink to purple in under 3 minutes = cyanosis.
+Photograph gums every 60 seconds during crisis.

 Environmental Re-Design